Exoprimal: Development

-Exoprimal is currently being developed by Capcom.
-The team's goal was to design an action game that was distinct from Capcom's previous titles, and they envisioned a game in which players are required to overcome and eliminate horde of enemies, unlike Monster Hunter in which players only take on one single enemy at a time.
+Exoprimal was developed by Capcom.
+The team's goal was to design an action game that was distinct from Capcom's previous titles, and they envisioned a game in which players are required to overcome and eliminate hordes of enemies, unlike Monster Hunter in which players only take on one single enemy at a time.
 Dinosaurs were chosen as the game's main enemy type because Hiraoka and the team believed that "it would be fun to experience the threat of history's most fearsome predators", especially if they attack players in a massive horde.
 The game is not related to the Dino Crisis series, though the producer of that series, Hiroyuki Kobayashi, was involved in the development and production of Exoprimal.

+Release

-The game was officially announced during Sony's State of Play livestream in March 2022.
+Exoprimal was announced during a PlayStation State of Play livestream in March 2022.
 Capcom arranged network tests for PC players in July and August 2022, allowing them to play a pre-release version of the game.
 An open beta for the game was held from 17 to 19 March 2023.
-Exoprimal is set to be released for the PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S as a "fully-priced" product in 2023.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S as a fully-priced product on July 14, 2023.
+It also launched on Xbox Game Pass for cloud, console, and PC.

+Reception

+Exoprimal received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+OpenCritic determined that 31% of critics recommend the game.

+Sales

+In two weeks, Exoprimal had reached over one million players.

+By the end of September 2023, the game had sold under 940,000 units.